percona/percona-server-mongodb-operator/source/TLS.rst

 Omitting TLS is also possible, but we recommend that you run your cluster with the TLS protocol enabled.

-To disable TLS protocol (e.g. for demonstration purposes) edit the ``cr.yaml/spec/allowUnstafeConfigurations`` setting to ``true`` and make sure that there are no certificates secrets available.
+To disable TLS protocol (e.g. for demonstration purposes) edit the ``cr.yaml/spec/allowUnstafeConfigurations`` setting to ``true`` and make sure that there are no certificate secrets available.